merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 Both %(anvi-run-kegg-kofams)s and %(anvi-estimate-metabolism)s rely on the %(kegg-data)s provided by %(anvi-setup-kegg-data)s, so if you do not already have that data on your computer, %(anvi-setup-kegg-data)s needs to be run first.
 To summarize, these are the steps that need to be done before you can use %(anvi-estimate-metabolism)s:

-1. Run %(anvi-setup-kegg-data)s with `--mode modules` to get data from KEGG onto your computer.
+1. Run %(anvi-setup-kegg-data)s to get data from KEGG onto your computer.
 This step only needs to be done once.
 2. [If not using `--only-user-modules`] Run %(anvi-run-kegg-kofams)s to annotate your %(contigs-db)s with %(kegg-functions)s.
 This program must be run on each contigs database that you want to estimate metabolism for.

 If you want to estimate for your own metabolism data, then you have a couple of extra steps to go through: